bytes-zone/bytes-zone/content/posts/reducing-asset-size-with-subsetting.md

 +++
-title = "Reducing Asset Size With Subsetting" date = 2020-03-03
+title = "Reducing Asset Size With Subsetting" date = 2020-03-03 description = "I reduced the size of my site's fonts by 87% with subsetting!"
 +++

 **Note:** as of December 2020, this site no longer uses custom fonts.